jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/FAQ/Problem-summary.md

 9. Quantity of Filing’s Subject under Each JD Account

-One JD Cloud account can only correspond to one filing’s subject, for the sake of avoiding the occurrence of agent filing and avoiding the disclosure of filing information for the actual sponsor of the website.
+One JD Cloud & AI account can only correspond to one filing’s subject, for the sake of avoiding the occurrence of agent filing and avoiding the disclosure of filing information for the actual sponsor of the website.

-If you are the administrator of the server and you need to submit the filings of multiple subjects, please submit the application of filing through the manner of registering different JD Cloud account after explaining the situations with the actual sponsor of the website.
+If you are the administrator of the server and you need to submit the filings of multiple subjects, please submit the application of filing through the manner of registering different JD Cloud & AI account after explaining the situations with the actual sponsor of the website.

-10. How many subjects can be filed in each JD Cloud server?
+10. How many subjects can be filed in each JD Cloud & AI server?

-Each JD Cloud Server can be filed with 5 websites at most (after the filing is canceled, the quota will be released, which means each website can simultaneously keep 5 valid registration websites at most)
+Each JD Cloud & AI Server can be filed with 5 websites at most (after the filing is canceled, the quota will be released, which means each website can simultaneously keep 5 valid registration websites at most)